Education

 Role of the European Parliament

-Parliament has an increasing influence on European policymaking in the area of higher education.
+Parliament has an increasing influence on European policymaking in the area of education.

 A. Erasmus+

-In its resolution of 14 September 2017, Parliament recognised the extremely positive impact of the Erasmus+ programme, in particular on increasing opportunities for labour market integration and encouraging active citizenship and a sense of European identity.
+In its resolution on the future of the Erasmus+ programme, adopted on 14 September 2017, Parliament recognised the extremely positive impact of the Erasmus+ programme, in particular on increasing opportunities for labour market integration and encouraging active citizenship and a sense of European identity.
 However, with less than 5% of Europeans able to benefit from Erasmus+, it stressed that the new programme should be more open and accessible and that it should focus more on vocational education and training, lifelong learning and non-formal and informal education.
 It also drew attention to difficulties in implementing the European Credit Transfer and Accumulation System (ECTS), which are an obstacle to mobility, and called for the creation of a European Student eCard to enable students to access services at EU level.

 On 15 September 2020, a resolution was adopted to strengthen the environmental dimension of the Erasmus+ programme, among other initiatives.

-In May 2021, Parliament and the Council adopted Regulation (EU) 2021/817 establishing the Erasmus+ programme for the period 2021-2027.
+In May 2021, Parliament and the Council adopted the Regulation establishing the Erasmus+ programme for the period 2021-2027 (Regulation (EU) 2021/817).
 With a budget of EUR 26.6 billion (compared to EUR 14.7 billion in the previous period), the new edition of the programme aims to ensure equal opportunities for all citizens, including by increasing its reach to people with disabilities as well as those from disadvantaged economic backgrounds, those with educational difficulties and those living in rural and remote areas.
-Erasmus+ supports lifelong learning for adult learners, with administrative formalities being digitalised and simplified.
-Lastly, the programme contributes to the EU’s climate objectives through measures to reduce its climate footprint.

-In January 2024, Parliament adopted a resolution on the implementation of the current Erasmus+ programme 2021-2027 as part of the mid-term evaluation of the programme.
-Parliament highlighted that Erasmus+ remains a highly successful programme, given the very high levels of participation.
+In January 2024, Parliament adopted a resolution on the implementation of the current Erasmus+ programme (2021-2027) as part of the programme’s mid-term evaluation.
+Parliament highlighted the fact that Erasmus+ remains a highly successful programme, given the very high levels of participation.
 It also emphasised that Erasmus+ needs to remain focused on quality education with actions that are easily accessible to citizens at grassroots level.
 Parliament welcomed the success of the new European Universities initiative and addressed ways of moving forward with the alliances.
+Parliament also called for additional funding and simplification measures to improve access for learners with fewer opportunities and encouraged the Commission to strengthen the programme’s green and digital components, in line with the Digital Education Action Plan 2021-2027.

 For more information on this topic, please see the website of the Committee on Culture and Education.